Mizuki-love/.github/README.md

 # Mizuki Love
 Hi!
-We are a group of people who loveMizuki a lot.
+We are a group of people who love Mizuki very much.